 Filed By Sean Martin | March 09, 2010 8:30 AM | comments

-Tags: cartoon strip, cartoons, Doc and Raider, gay cartoon, LGBT cartoon, queer comic strip, US healthcare
+Filed in: Entertainment Tags: Doc and Raider, gay cartoon, gay cartoons and comics, LGBT cartoon, queer comic, US healthcare

 When you get right down to it, everything comes down to market forces.

 Click here for a larger version.